alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 - honey
 - gelatine, lard, blood or other products that will be food

-What you need to do depends on if you’re exporting [within the EU] or [outside the EU].
+What you need to do depends on if you’re exporting [within the EU](#unprocessed-animal-products-within-EU) or [outside the EU](#unprocessed-animal-products-outside-EU).

 $CTA